 The three day schedule ends on Thursday evening with a BBQ dinner off-site event.
 The final afternoon will summarize the technical areas and meld the conclusions into a broader look at the future impact of Process Analytical Technology (PAT) for achieving Process Optimization.

 CPAC has an established track record in fostering academic/industrial/national laboratory interactions, which aims at bridging the gap between basic research and full-scale process/product development.
 CPAC's Summer Institute will provide continuing education opportunities in the areas of advances in measurement science linked to process control.

 The CPAC Summer Institutes are held in an informal format, with technical presentations, and time allotted for open discussion and brainstorming on topics that arise from this interaction.
 The informal environment has created a successful format for bringing together chemists, biologists, measurement scientists, and process engineers from industry, government, and academic institutions drawn from both CPAC and non-CPAC members.

-The seminars will be held in two locations, first at the University of Washington Club in Seattle, which is within walking distance from the suggested hotels.
-See Map.
+The seminars will be held in two locations, first on the University of Washington Campus in Seattle, which is within walking distance from the suggested hotels.
 The final day will be held at a Club House in the nearby Cascade Mountains.
 Directions will be provided during the meeting on Tuesday and Wednesday.

 ACCOMMODATIONS & MEALS